-Shop Colette’s Ariel tank top here.
+Shop Our Daughter’s Ariel tank top here.

 When you think of Disney Springs at Walt Disney World, the first thing that probably comes to mind is shopping and eating.
 While there are so many fantastic stores (both Disney related and non-Disney) and restaurants at Disney Springs, there are also a lot of places and activities geared towards young children!
 Let’s take a look at my favorite things to do at Disney Springs for toddlers.